-The most commonly available emergency contraceptive pill now contains just one hormone: progesterone.
+The emergency contraceptive pill contains just one hormone: progesterone.
 It works by either stopping the egg from being released from the ovaries, or preventing sperm from fertilising the egg.
 It may also stop a fertilised egg from attaching itself to the lining of the womb.
 This means it will prevent a pregnancy.
 It will not work if you are already pregnant.

 Does it work?